chrismatrakos/SimpleWeatherReportApi/README.md

 If city is unique the weather information will appear in the form.
 If there are many names with same city a dropwdown list will appear to make city selection
 more explicit.
 You can switch between Celsious and Fahrenheit temperatures.
 (Click the C or F symbol next to temperature).
-Data are stored in local storage so if you refresh or close and open the browser the last searched city info will be displayed.
+Data are stored in local storage, if you refresh or close and open the browser the last searched city info will be displayed.

 ### PROJECT 2, Java Server using Spring.